 Known Fraudulent – 50% of investigated claims (2.5% of all)

-Let’s take a look at the example of how car insurance company can benefit from artificial intelligence fraud detection software.
+Let’s take a look at the example of how car insurance companies can benefit from artificial intelligence insurance fraud detection software.

 Without any fraud-detective techniques, the company would lose $240,000 paying it all to fraudsters; with application of traditional (with the help of investigators and/or basic fraud-detective software), the cheaters would get almost twice less – namely, $140,000.
 And the insurer, which is taking advantage of AI in their fraud fight would spend only $20,000 to scammers under these conditions meanwhile not paying $220,000 to the rest of the already detected scammers!

 Insurance fraud imposes serious financial and personal costs on consumers, businesses and government, thus being sufficiently detrimental to the economy and society as a whole.
 Much has already been done to address the problem, but still much could be done.